 -

-Philippine Vice President Sara Duterte publicly threatened to have President Ferdinand Marcos Jr. assassinated if she were killed.
-This statement has prompted immediate action from Marcos's office, highlighting a significant political rift between the two leaders, who previously ran on a united front.
+Philippine Vice President Sara Duterte publicly threatened President Ferdinand Marcos Jr. during a press conference, stating she would have him and others killed if she were assassinated.
+This incident has escalated security concerns and highlighted the deepening rift between the two leaders, who previously ran on a platform of unity.